Vivian-Tung/sudoku-vocabulary-app/UserStories.md

 ### Language Learners:

-- As a language learner, I want many categories of words such as foods, animals, travel, to choose from so that I can improve my vocabulary in chunks and become faster at categorizing the vocabulary.
+- As a expert language learner, I want many categories of words such as foods, animals, travel, to choose from so that I can improve my vocabulary in chunks and become faster at categorizing the vocabulary.

-- As a language learner, I want a list of vocabulary words that I keep getting wrong so that I can focus more on the mistaken words to improve my knowledge.
+- As a beginner language learner, I want a list of vocabulary words that I keep getting wrong so that I can focus more on the mistaken words to improve my knowledge.
   - For example, the app will keep track of mistaken words in the "still learning" category, and words that the user gets correct frequently in the "mastered" category.
   <img src="./user-story-assets/Screenshot_2023-01-26_193346.jpg" alt="master" width="150px">

-- As a language learner, I want the option of having a "favourite" option for the vocabulary words so that I can refer back to it.
+- As a medium language learner, I want the option of having a "favourite" option for the vocabulary words so that I can refer back to it.
 For example, clicking the unfilled in bookmark beside the word will put it into the bookmarked words page.
   <img src="./user-story-assets/Screenshot_2023-01-26_193430.jpg" alt="saved" width="150px">